-Command Description BANDMODE Query or set the Bandwidth Throttle mode.
+Command Description ACTIVESIM?
+Query the Active SIM card, i.e., which SIM card is currently being used for the data connection.
+ATACTIVESIM? to query 1-The SIM card in slot 1 (upper slot) is the Active SIM.
+2-The SIM card in slot 2 (lower slot) is the Active SIM.
+3-The R2C eSIM is the Active SIM.
+BANDMODE Query or set the Bandwidth Throttle mode.
 ATBANDMODE? to query ATBANDMODE=n to set • n=0-Disable • n=1-Enable CHGSIMPIN This command changes the SIM PIN on the Active SIM card.
-To change the SIM PIN ALEOS requests as part of the ALEOS SIM PIN feature, see SIMPIN on page 528.
-ATCHGSIMPIN= <old pin="">,<newpin> Note: To enable or disable the SIM PIN lock, see ENASIMPIN on page 518.
-For more information, see SIM PIN on page 104.</newpin></old> CIOTWBEN WP7702-equipped devices only.
+To change the SIM PIN ALEOS requests as part of the ALEOS SIM PIN feature, see SIMPIN on page 538.
+ATCHGSIMPIN= <old pin="">,<newpin> Note: To enable or disable the SIM PIN lock, see ENASIMPIN on page 529.
+For more information, see SIM PIN on page 106.</newpin></old> CIOTWBEN WP7702-equipped devices only.
 Query or set LTE Wideband Operation.
 ATCIOTWBEN? to query ATCIOTWBEN=n to set • n=0-Disable • n=1-Enable CIOTM1EN WP7702-equipped devices only.
 Query or set LTE Cat-M1 Operation.
-ATCIOTM1EN? to query ATCIOTM1EN=n to set • n=0-Disable • n=1-Enable CIOTNBEN WP7702-equipped devices only.
+ATCIOTM1EN? to query ATCIOTM1EN=n to set • n=0-Disable • n=1-Enable

+Command Description CIOTNBEN WP7702-equipped devices only.
 Query or set LTE NB-IoT Operation.
 ATCIOTNBEN? to query ATCIOTNBEN=n to set • n=0-Disable • n=1-Enable CLIENT_PPP_AUTH Query or set the Force Network Authentication mode.
 ATCLIENT_PPP_AUTH? to query ATCLIENT_PPP_AUTH=n to set • n=0-None • n=1-PAP • n=2-CHAP Examples: ATCLIENT_PPP_AUTH?
-1 OK ATCLIENT_PPP_AUTH=2 OKIf this command is used with an AirLink RV55, the query or set applies to the Active SIM.
-Use CLIENT_PPP_AUTHSIM1 or CLIENT_PPP_AUTHSIM2 to query or set a specific SIM card, based on the slot it is installed in.

-Command Description CLIENT_PPP_AUTHSIM1 Query or set the Force Network Authentication mode for the SIM card in Slot 1 (upper slot).
-ATCLIENT_PPP_AUTHSIM1? to query ATCLIENT_PPP_AUTHSIM1=n to set • n=0-None • n=1-PAP • n=2-CHAP Examples: ATCLIENT_PPP_AUTHSIM1?
-1 OK ATCLIENT_PPP_AUTHSIM1=2 OK CLIENT_PPP_AUTHSIM2 Query or set the Force Network Authentication mode for the SIM card in Slot 2 (lower slot).
-ATCLIENT_PPP_AUTHSIM2? to query ATCLIENT_PPP_AUTHSIM2=n to set • n=0-None • n=1-PAP • n=2-CHAP Examples: ATCLIENT_PPP_AUTHSIM2?
-1 OK ATCLIENT_PPP_AUTHSIM2=0 OK CLIENT_PPP_AUTHESIM Query or set the Force Network Authentication mode for the R2C eSIM (if available).
+1 ATCLIENT_PPP_AUTH=2 OK CLIENT_PPP_AUTHESIM Query or set the Force Network Authentication mode for the R2C eSIM (if available).
 ATCLIENT_PPP_AUTHESIM? to query ATCLIENT_PPP_AUTHESIM=n to set • n=0-None • n=1-PAP • n=2-CHAP Examples: ATCLIENT_PPP_AUTHESIM?
 1 OK ATCLIENT_PPP_AUTHESIM=0 OK

 Command Description +COPS HSPA only.
 Query or set the network operator and the connection mode.
 AT+COPS? to query AT+COPS=? to retrieve a list of operators available to the radio AT+COPS=MODE[,FORMAT[,OPER]] to set MODE MODE=0-Automatic (default) MODE=1-Manual MODE=4-Manual/Automatic; if manual failed, it defaults to automatic FORMAT FORMAT=0-Alphanumeric ("Name") FORMAT=2-Numeric OPER OPER= the operator numeric code Example, AT+COPS=1,2,302610 Manual mode, numeric format, operator code 302610 Note: On some mobile networks, explicit use of +COPS allows you to select the roaming Mobile Network Operator to use.
 DOWNBAND Query or set the maximum downlink bandwidth.
 ATDOWNBAND? to query ATDOWNBAND=n to set n = 0-Bandwidth Throttle is disabled for downlink traffic n=1-512000-Maximum downlink bandwidth in Kilobits per second (Kbps).
 This is the long-term bandwidth limit.
 Default value is 25600.
 DOWNBURST Query or set the maximum size for bursts of downlink traffic.
 ATDOWNBURST? to query ATDOWNBURST=n to set n=64-512000-Maximum size for bursts of downlink traffic in Kilobits (Kb).
-This allows the RV55 to handle temporary bursts of traffic without dropping packets.
+This allows the LX60 to handle temporary bursts of traffic without dropping packets.
 When the actual downlink traffic is less than the value configured in DOWNBAND, ALEOS collects credits that can be used for bursty traffic.
 The value configured here is the maximum amount of credit that can be collected.
 Default value is 51200.
 Note: Sierra Wireless recommends that the Maximum Downlink Burst Size be set at 2× the value configured in the DOWNBAND field.
 If the Maximum Downlink Burst Size is set at more than 60× the value configured in the DOWNBAND field, the bandwidth throttle feature is disabled for downlink traffic.
 DOWNBYTES?
 Query the number of downlink bytes received.
 ATDOWNBYTES?
-The value is updated every 30 seconds, and is reset to zero on RV55 reboot or reset to factory default settings.
+The value is updated every 30 seconds, and is reset to zero on LX60 reboot or reset to factory default settings.